No doubt – Scout leader training is invaluable, as are the selfless folks who volunteer to train their fellow Scouters (thank you if you do!)

 Knowing what to do is not knowing why it should be done.

-Standard operating procedures may indeed advance our aims, but they must always be questioned and examined.
-When we don’t ask why we do what we do and question the way we do it, we will find ourselves caught in a cul-de-sac of tradition and habit.
-Tradition and habit should not be rejected out of hand, but both must stand up to very close scrutiny.
+Standard operating procedures can advance our aims, but they must always be questioned and examined.
+When we don’t ask why we will find ourselves caught in a cul-de-sac of tradition and habit.
+Tradition and habit should must stand up to close scrutiny.

 Knowledge is powerful, policy is weak.

 Educating volunteers is difficult and costly.
-Creating layers of organizational policy is less difficult and costly, but policy is a blunt instrument, it attempts to get volunteers to do the right things by hemming them in with polices that outlaw the wrong things.
+Creating layers of organizational policy is less difficult and costly, but policy is a blunt instrument.
+We waste a lot of energy hemming in our volunteers with policies that outlaw the wrong things.
 If we educate our volunteers they will do the right things naturally.

 Simplicity is more powerful than complexity.